lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 - RSA - (From SP800-131Ar2) RSA >= 2048 is approved for keygen, signatures and key transport.
 Verification allows 1024 also.
 Note also that according to the (IG section C.F) that fips 186-2 verification is also allowed (So this may need either testing OR an indicator - it also mentions the modulus size must be 1024 * 256*s).
 Check that rsa_keygen_pairwise_test() and RSA self tests are all compliant with the above RSA restrictions.

 - TLS1_PRF  If we are only trying to support TLS1.2 here then we should remove the tls1.0/1.1 code from the FIPS MODULE.

+- ECDSA Verify using prehashed message is not allowed.

 ### Digest Checks